 There are many reasons that car accidents occur in Toronto and throughout the province of Ontario.
-To try to reduce the number of car crashes that happen in the province, earlier this summer the legislature passed changes to laws that affect the financial consequences for some illegal driving behaviours.
+To try to reduce the number of car crashes that happen in the province, earlier this summer the legislature passed new driving laws that affect the financial consequences for some illegal driving behaviours.

 The first one pertains to passing tow trucks at the side of the road.
 When the tow trucks have their lights on, drivers will need to respond the same way they do when other rescue vehicles are present.
 They will need to slow down and move into the farthest lane.
 Along the same lines, when passing a cyclist, motorists need to stay at least one metre away.